-Sample letter to colleagues
+Sample email to colleagues

-Dear Colleague,
+Dear colleague,

-I hope you have seen on the Trust intranet [add link] and via [the staff magazine] that we are seeking views from staff as to the culture of our organisation via an anonymous questionnaire.
+I hope you have seen on our intranet [add link] and via [the staff magazine] that we are seeking views from staff about the culture of our organisation via an anonymous survey.

 The survey is for all staff within the organisation regardless of profession or role.